mdschirmer/mr-clover/README.md

 MR-CLOVER is an open-source project developed by MDS at Massachusetts General Hospital and Harvard Medical School.
 Contributions are welcome, particularly in improving the algorithms for brain tissue segmentation and volume calculation.

-### Planned Improvements (v0.4)
-- Support for non-CSF-dark modalities (T2, etc.)
-- Use SynthSeg tissue masks for robust intensity normalization
-- GMM-based tissue segmentation with seed points from SynthSeg labels
-- Enhanced tissue classification for all MRI sequences

 ## Contact

 For issues, suggestions, or contributions, please contact the lead developer at mschirmer1@mgh.harvard.edu.